Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Will using the Blueprint prep course increase your LSAT score?

-Yes.
+In my opinion, yes.
 Blueprint claims that the average student sees an 11-point score increase when they use their prep course.
 In fact, 98% of students see some level of increase.